33 Cm Is How Many Inches

 Memorize Key Conversions

 While calculators are useful, memorizing a few key conversions can be handy for quick estimations.
-For example, knowing that 1 inch is approximately 2.54 cm or that 30 cm is roughly a foot can help you make quick mental conversions.
+Here's one way to look at it: knowing that 1 inch is approximately 2.54 cm or that 30 cm is roughly a foot can help you make quick mental conversions.

 Practice Regularly